Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 	* LFS + top genus in Beijerinckiaceae (Lichenihabitans)
 	* LFS + 2 top genera in Acetobacteraceae (CAHJXG01 and LMUY01)
 	* LFS + 3 top genera in Acidobacteriaceae (Terriglobus, EB88, and CAHJWL01)
-* Only included metagenomes that contained an LFS MAG
+* Only included the metagenomes that a) yielded an LFS MAG b) wasn't removed as potential misidentification
 * Cooccurrence is defined as two MAGs occurring together in one metagenome
 * The graphs only show LFS MAGs and MAGs from the selected groups.
 Each node is a MAG, edges represent cooccurrences.
 The thicker the edge, the more frequently the two MAGs cooccur
 * Used `code/cooc_graph_*.R`